 |Warranty||5 year warranty on manufacturing defects

-Register your chair fritzhansen.com/MY-REPUBLIC and take advantage of an extended warranty.
+Register your chair fritzhansen.com/my-fh and take advantage of an extended warranty.
 Register your Swan Chair within 3 months of the date of purchase and receive the following warranty:

 Ordinary wear and damage are excluded from the warranty!

 |Datasheet||Please click on picture for detailed information (ca. 1,2 MB).|